Photo: Glenda Taylor

-Get the Bionic Steel garden hose on Amazon or at Walmart.
+Get the Bionic Steel garden hose on Amazon.

 Small brass hose fittings can be troublesome when attaching a hose to a spigot, but that’s not a problem with the Titan Garden Hose that comes with one of the handiest fittings I’ve ever seen.
 The connective fitting is solid brass, and it’s more than double the size of a standard fitting.
 It was large enough to turn it using my entire hand, not just my fingers.
 Best of all, it didn’t leak.

 The fitting is also solid brass but of standard size on the nozzle end.
 The Titan hose comes with an included nozzle that I feel is almost worth the price of the hose itself.
 The nozzle is brass and features a smooth-twist spray adjustment.
 However, the nice part is that the nozzle is coated in nonslip rubber, both on the tip of the nozzle and on its fitting.
 This made connecting the nozzle to the end of the hose easy and comfortable.
 Again, no leaks at this fitting.
 A nice bonus is the shutoff valve on the hose’s end fitting—it allowed me to switch nozzles